 A: None.
 It is nothing more than PGP until it has proven to your satisfaction that it is truly anonymous.

 Bridges are needed to go back and forth between the banking world, and the cryptoverse.
 This means temporary storage in fiat currency derivatives are needed.
 Things like Tether coin and the new Gemini Dollar coin pretend to be fiat currency.
 Gemini’s offering is new.
 I do not trust Tether, however.
 My use of it was always with distrust and short lived.
 I have information and believe that many used it like

-bats whales in a cave only to come out under cover of darkness to strike while we s lheep.
-Essentially used as a parking lot between trades to avoid having to go back to fiat, with the few points being paid as the cost of business.
+whales bats in a cave only to come out under cover of darkness to strike while we s lheep.
+Essentially used as a parking lot between trades to avoid having to go back to fiat (comfy in a Ledger), with the few points being paid as the cost of business.

 Let those words sink in a moment — a coin that is pinned to the dollar, that is valued less than the dollar.
 Could it be because it has been debased?
 Ironically, it’s a massively debased coin, that is pinned to a massively debased Dollar.

 Bridges will be a necessary evil until things get priced in crypto (Satoshi’s).

 I mention this mainly because many consider this to be a serious challenger to Bitcoin and its derivatives.
 This product, owned by Swirds, attempts to solve the performance scalability concerns.
 However, it’s a closed system, from it’s inception.
 Even mere mortal investors couldn’t take part because it was closed to accredited-only investors.
 So this product is anything but open.